-The Board skills matrix focuses on three broad categories of skills and experience as well as personal attributes the Board consider relevant for Directors to effectively discharge their obligations and add value to EML both now and in the future.
+The Board skills matrix focuses on three broad categories of skills and experience the Board consider relevant for Directors to effectively discharge their obligations and add value to EML both now and in the future.

-Each of the skills and diversity attributes identified are considered essential and were represented within the Board as a group.
-The Board benefited from the totality of the Directors individual skills, knowledge and diversity.
+Each of the skills identified are considered essential and are represented within the Board as a group.
+The Board benefits from the totality of the Directors individual skills, knowledge and experience.